a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 ## Availability

-Kubernetes 1.31 is available for download on [GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.31.0).
+Kubernetes v1.31 is available for download on [GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.31.0) or on the [Kubernetes download page](https://kubernetes.io/releases/download/).

 To get started with Kubernetes, check out these [interactive tutorials](/docs/tutorials/) or run local Kubernetes clusters using [minikube](https://minikube.sigs.k8s.io/).
 You can also easily install 1.31 using [kubeadm](/docs/setup/independent/create-cluster-kubeadm/).

 ## Release team

 Kubernetes is only possible with the support, commitment, and hard work of its community.
 Each release team is made up of dedicated community volunteers who work together to build the many pieces that make up the Kubernetes releases you rely on.
 This requires the specialized skills of people from all corners of our community, from the code itself to its documentation and project management.

 We would like to thank the entire [release team](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.31/release-team.md) for the hours spent hard at work to deliver the Kubernetes v1.31 release to our community.
 The Release Team's membership ranges from first-time shadows to returning team leads with experience forged over several release cycles.
 A very special thanks goes out our release lead, Angelos Kolaitis, for supporting us through a successful release cycle, advocating for us, making sure that we could all contribute in the best way possible, and challenging us to improve the release process.

 ## Project velocity